aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/applying-cloud-custodian-policies/_index.md

 Cloud Custodian enables you to manage your cloud resources by filtering, tagging, and then applying actions to them.
 The YAML DSL allows definition of rules to enable well-managed cloud infrastructure that's both secure and cost optimized.

-This solution allows you to configure one or more of your accounts as Custodian accounts where Cloud Custodian will be configured to execute.
-The solution allows you to specify add the Cloud Custodian YAML DSL directly into your manifest file(s) so you can provision resources, share portfolios, execute lambda functions, run tests and now deploy policies governing your multiaccount environment.
+This solution automates the setup of a multi account Cloud Custodian installation allowing you to make use of the AWS Serverless services.
+This solution will set up the AWS EventBridge policies, event buses, event forwarding, cross account roles, provisioning of the policy AWS Lambda Functions for real time monitoring and the periodic triggering needed for delayed actions and retrospective monitoring.

+### Modes

+This solution allows you to write policies in any of the c7n supported modes.
+If you write pull based policies they will be run periodically within an AWS CodeBuild environment on a schedule of your choosing.
+AWS Lambda policies are provisioned within an AWS CodeBuild project run.

-### Cloudtrail mode
+### Getting started

-Currently, you can configure policies to run in Cloudtrail mode.
-To do so you must specify a custodian account id (where Cloud Custodian will execute), some policies you want to execute and the accounts you would like to run the policies against.

-To do this you must add a `c7n-aws-cloudtrails` section to the manifest file and specify the custodian, policies and apply_to configurations:
+To get started you must add a `c7n-aws-lambdas` section to the manifest file and specify the custodian, policies and apply_to configurations.

+Here is an example cloudtrail policy:

  <figure>
   {{< highlight yaml >}}
-c7n-aws-cloudtrails:
+c7n-aws-lambdas:
   policies-for-132608235283:
     custodian: '132608235283'
     policies: